 - Understand the molecular mechanisms underpinning disease pathogenesis through functional genomics studies.

-Our team conducts next generation genetic association studies in order to identify complex disease loci, and establishes robust analytical strategies to achieve this.
-We study the role of common, low frequency and rare sequence variants using different approaches.
-For example, we explore powerful ways to make use of the genetic homogeneity that characterises population isolates in order to identify low frequency variant associations.
-We also conduct studies to enhance our understanding of the allelic architecture and genetic heterogeneity attributes that underlie populations of African descent, for complex trait signal fine mapping and de novo discovery.
-Finally, we employ functional genomics approaches to better understand the molecular landscape of disease pathogenesis and to understand disease pathways.
+Our team conducted next generation genetic association studies in order to identify complex disease loci, and established robust analytical strategies to achieve this.
+We studied the role of common, low frequency and rare sequence variants using different approaches.
+For example, we explored powerful ways to make use of the genetic homogeneity that characterises population isolates in order to identify low frequency variant associations.
+We also conducted studies to enhance our understanding of the allelic architecture and genetic heterogeneity attributes that underlie populations of African descent, for complex trait signal fine mapping and de novo discovery.
+Finally, we employed functional genomics approaches to better understand the molecular landscape of disease pathogenesis and to understand disease pathways.

 List of key projects:

 Population isolates have well-documented characteristics that can facilitate the detection of rare variants associated with complex traits, including reduced phenotypic, environmental and genetic heterogeneity.
 We generated whole genome sequence data across well-phenotyped founder population cohorts (e.g. HELIC study) with a focus on medically relevant metabolic traits.